naoyam/physis/README.md

 Physis is a framework for stencil computations that is designed for a variety of parallel computing systems with a particular focus on programmable GPUs.
 The primary goals are high productivity and high performance.
-A small set of custom programming constructs, the Physis DSL, allows for very concise and portable implementations of common stencil computations.
+Physis DSL is a small set of custom programming constructs, and allows for very concise and portable implementations of common stencil computations.
 A single Physis program runs on x86 CPUs, NVIDIA GPUs, and even clusters of them with no platform-specific code.

 This software consists of a DSL translator and runtime layer for each supported platform.
 The translator automatically generates platform-specific